Current value, new value, etc.: Definitions of values

 Insured value

-The insured value is the value determined in the individual insurance lines by the terms of the insurance contract and the General Insurance Conditions or the law.
+The insured value is the value determined in the individual insurance classes by the terms of the insurance contract and the general insurance conditions or by law.
 A distinction must be made in the case of:

 • Property insurance: New value, current value, market value, replacement value;